slackr/redchannel/README.md

 ## Proxying Traffic Through HTTP

-RedChannel can switch its communication method from DNS to HTTP by using proxy somewhere on the Internet.
+RedChannel can switch its communication method from DNS to HTTP by using PHP hop proxy somewhere on the Internet.
 The benefit of this is primarily speed.
 DNS communication is very slow, especially if the communication interval is high.
 Since the proxy payload can be hosted on any third-party server and it is polled by both the implant and the C2, we can effectively tunnel C2 requests through Tor or a VPN, hiding the red team infrastructure.

 The key exchange and session encryption still apply, but instead of issuing DNS queries, agents will upload these encrypted blobs to the defined proxy endpoint.
 The C2 will query this endpoint periodically for data from agents and process it accordingly.